 - Not performing a professional patent search.
 To save money, many inventors opt to do a patent search themselves.
 The problem is that there are more than 7 million patents on file in the U.S. Finding any prior art also takes time.
 A professional patent search turns up much better results.
 It can save you from making mistakes on your patent application.

 - Am I protected when my invention is patent pending?

 You don't have any real legal protection until your patent gets issued.
-Patent pending simply means that you've filed an application for a patent.
-While you are waiting for the patent to issue, there is the danger that someone can steal your product or idea and market it as their own.
+Patent pending simply means you've filed an application for a patent.
+While you're waiting for the patent to issue, there is the danger someone can steal your product or idea and market it as his or her own.
 Luckily, you can sue for damages if your patent does come through.

 - Is it worth my time to fill out a provisional patent application?

-Provisional patent applications ae a useful tool when you aren't ready to file a nonprovisional patent yet, but you want to have patent pending status on your product.
-In the long run, it costs more money in the patent process to file a provisional patent, but it buys you extra time to perfect your product.
+Provisional patent applications are a useful tool when you aren't ready to file a nonprovisional patent yet, but you want to have patent pending status on your product.
+In the long run, it costs more money in the patent process to file a provisional patent.
+However, it buys you extra time to perfect your product.
 Therefore, in some situations, a provisional patent application is definitely worth your time.